CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 the groups ticking the ones you want to display and adding their corresponding links. *\[Figure-25f\]*

+<div class="uk-alert">Note: The WhatsApp button will only display on mobile devices.</div>

 ![Figure-25f](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-tabs-mod-config-follow1.png "Figure-25f"){.coalaweb-docs}

 <div class="uk-alert">When adding links use the domain without the http:// for example <em>www.facebook.com</em> or for <em>Mail Us</em> email@social.com </div>

 ### <a name="mod-tabs-follow-cus"></a>Follow Us Custom

-Due to popular demand there is now a **Custom Option** to help with those situation where only a custom icon will do.
-To add a custom icon is very similar to a standard **Follow Us** option you have to chose to display it, add a link and then two more options.
+Due to popular demand there are now two **Custom Option** to help with those situation where only a custom tab will do.
+To add a custom tab is very similar to a standard **Follow Us** option you have to chose to display it, add a link and a few more options.

+First lets decided if we want a custom tab to display at all.
+Now we have an important one the link to the place you want the user to visit if they click the tab.
+The next options allows you to choose it you want the link to open in the same window maybe for a contact form on your site or in a new window if they are leaving your site.

-First is the **Hover Text** this displays when the icon is hovered over by a mouse.
-Secondly and more importantly is the ability to select the **Custom Icon** you want to display keeping in mind what size you selected in the **General Options**.
-The last option allows you to link to an externally located icon just enter the complete url for example http://coalaweb.com/images/example.png. *\[Figure-25g\]*
+The next couple of options help you get the all important icon displaying, you can select the **Custom Icon** that you want to display from your local images directory or use an external one by entering in the complete URL for example http://coalaweb.com/images/example.png. *\[Figure-25g\]*

+#### Tips
-<div class="uk-alert">When adding links use the domain without the http:// for example <em>www.facebook.com</em>.</div>
+-   When adding your link use the domain without the http:// for example **www.facebook.com**
+-   When using an external icon use the complete URL for example http://coalaweb.com/images/example.png
+-   When choosing a icon keep in mind the standard icons are 48px png images with a clear background.

 ![Figure-25g](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-tabs-mod-config-follow2.png "Figure-25g"){.coalaweb-docs}